redhotvengeance/deep_thought/README.md

       name: project-name
     root: script/deploy

-`deploy_type` should be the key name for the deployer (defaults to `shell`). `ci` is group for continuous integration setting - `enabled` tells Deep Thought to check the CI server for green builds and `name` is the name of the project on the CI server. `root` is a shell deployer-specific setting - it tells Deep Thought where the deploy shell script it located in the project (defaults to `script/deploy`).
+Let's break that down.
+The first line specifies the key name for the deployer this project will use (defaults to `shell`).

+Lines 2-4 specify the continuous integration settings. `enabled` tells Deep Thought to check the CI server for green builds. `name` is the name of the project on the CI server.

+Lines 1-4 are common to all projects, but additional data can be added to the config to supply information to a specific deployer.
+In this case, line 5 tells the shell deployer where to find the shell script it will execute (which defaults to `script/deploy`).

-Make sure to add any dependencies needed to deploy your project to your Gemfile.
+In addition to the `.deepthought.yml` file, make sure to add any dependencies needed to deploy your project to the project's Gemfile.

 ### Add a key

-It is likely that your project repos are private, and even if they are not, you still probably need to authenticate via ssh key to access servers for deployment.
-If you need to add an ssh key to Deep Thought hosted on Heroku, then you can use the Deep Thought buildpack:
+Your project repos may be private, and even if they are not, you still probably need to authenticate via ssh key to access servers for deployment.
+If you need to add an ssh key to a Deep Thought hosted on Heroku, then you can use the [Deep Thought buildpack](https://github.com/redhotvengeance/heroku-buildpack-deep-thought):

-    heroku config:set BUILDPACK_URL=https://github.com/redhotvengeance/heroku-buildpack-deep-thought
+    heroku config:set BUILDPACK_URL=https://github.com/redhotvengeance/heroku-buildpack-deep-thought.git
     ssh_key=`cat ~/.ssh/your_ssh_key`
     heroku config:set SSH_KEY="$ssh_key"
     heroku config:set SSH_HOST=github.com

 Keep in mind that the ssh key shouldn't have a password - otherwise Deep Thought won't be able to use it!

-### Deploy

-Click on a project from the homepage.
-Select the branch to deploy, and optionally define additional parameters:

-- `environment`: Sets the environment to deploy to (`development`, `staging`, `production`, etc - defaults to `development`).
-- `box`: Sets a specific server to deploy to (passed as an argument to the shell script - `script/deploy development deploy box=prod`).
-- `action`: Sets a subtask to deploy (for instance, if "config" is added, then Deep Thought would execute `script/deploy development deploy:config`).
-- `variable`: Sets additional values that can be passed to the deploy (for instance, if set to `force=true`, Deep Thought would execute `script/deploy development deploy force=true`).

-Click `deploy` - now a deployment is underway!

-Deep Thought will let you know once the deployment is finished.
-If you'd like to see a log of previous deployments, click the `history` button.
-Clicking on a subsequent deployment will show you the details of that deployment.

 ### Continuous integration

 If you use continuous integration, you can have Deep Thought check to make sure a build is green before deploying.
-By default, Heroku supports interfacing with [Janky](https://github.com/github/janky).
+By default, Deep Thought supports interfacing with [Janky](https://github.com/github/janky).

 To enable continuous integration, several environment variables must be set: